The Cook Strait ferry is a meandering 93

 visible from the deck of the ferry is the former Perano Whaling

 Center.
-As you can see from the photo below, all that remains
+As you can see from the photos, all that remains are

-are skeletal remains of the original building.
-The whaling
+skeletal forms of the original buildings.
+The whaling station

-station was established in 1923, as a small village consisting
+was established in 1923 as a small village consisting of whalers

-of whaler and their families.
-They hunted humpback whales on
+and their families.
+They hunted humpback whales on their annual

-their annual migration through the Cook Strait; more than 3,000
+migration through the Cook Strait; more than 3,000 whales were

-whales were hauled ashore here to be processed for baleen (whale
+hauled ashore here to be processed for baleen (whale bone) and

-bone) and whale oil.
-Whaling continued until 1964, although
+whale oil.
+Whaling continued until 1964, although whales were

 The Tory Channel